ErikBoesen/bravo/README.md

 Bravo has not yet been used in competition but will be during the 2017 FIRST Steamworks season.

+## Dependencies
+To install this application's dependencies, run

+    gem install tba

 ## View
 To view the dashboard, open `index.html` in your favorite browser.